OrElimelech/computer_vision_projects/car_plate_localization/README.md

 ## Notes
 ------

-__it seems that the detection part of the classifier works quite well but the bounding box detection can be improved__\
+__it seems that the detection part of the classifier works quite well but the bounding box detection can be improved by using anchor bounding box from the used data set (with K-mean) and IoU calculations__.

-__by using anchor bounding box from the used data set (with K-mean) and IoU calculations.__\ __Those are used in the Yolo architecture.
-Those methods will be explored in other projects.__\
+__Those are used in the Yolo architecture.
+Those methods will be explored in other projects__.

-__please check result folder to see outcome additional examples.__\
+__please check result folder to see outcome additional examples__.

-__You can also add your own imges by just putting them in the test_images folder.__
+__You can also add your own imges by just putting them in the test_images folder__.